factorhouse/rfx/README.md

 {:deps {io.factorhouse/rfx {:mvn/version "0.1.13"}}}
 ```

 The `io.factorhouse/rfx` library presents a re-frame like architecture built on modern React foundations.
-Consumers of this library interface with the API primarily through the `io.factorhouse.rfx.core` namespace.
+Consumers of this library interact with the API through the `io.factorhouse.rfx.core` namespace.

 Check out the [rfx-todo-mvc](examples/rfx-todomvc) example for reference.